Research

 I. Journal Articles

-2. “Opacity.”
+6. “Opacity.”
 “The New Basics: Person.”
 The Philosopher.
-September 2022.
+September 2022. link

-Russell Picturing the Mind WestEnd (German)
+Russell Picturing the Mind WestEnd (German) link

 Russell Picturing the Mind English

-5. “Kantian Self-Conceit and the Two Guises of Authority.”
+9. § “Kantian Self-Conceit and the Two Guises of Authority.”

 Canadian Journal of Philosophy.
-(2020) 50:2.
+(2020) 50:2. link

-6. “Unity and Synthesis in the Ego Ideal: Reading Freud’s Concept Through Kant’s Philosophy.”
-American Imago (2012), 69: 3.
+10. § “Unity and Synthesis in the Ego Ideal: Reading Freud’s Concept Through Kant’s Philosophy.”
+American Imago (2012), 69: 3. link

 II.
 Articles in Edited Collections

 1. “Kant and the Opacity of Human Action.”
 Kant’s Fundamental Assumptions.
 Eds.
 Colin Marshall and Colin McLear.
-Oxford University Press.
-Forthcoming.
+Oxford University Press. forthcoming.

 III.
-Reviews
+Book Reviews

 1. Tamar Schapiro’s Feeling Like It: A Theory of Inclination and Will.
 Oxford University Press, 2021.
 Philosophical Review.
 131 (4): 519-523.
 2022.